les-tontons-crafters/xtrem-tdd/content/Flavours/pbt.md

+---
+categories:
+    - Design
+    - Testing
+authors:
+    - Yoan Thirion
+problems:
+    - How can we write bullet proof code?
+    - How could we unbiased our tests and identify edge cases?
+---

 # Property-Based Testing (PBT)
 ## Description
 Property based testing relies on properties.
 It checks that a function, program or whatever system under test abides by a property.